Summary of Qualifications

 San Jose Public Library, California

 - Participated in large-scale weeding to ready stored collections for new branches.

-- Assisted customers from a single-point service desk, provided chat reference service.
+- Worked at a single-point service desk, provided chat reference service.

 Research Assistant, September 2010 to March 2012